-If you're applying for a marriage-based immigrant visa or green card, one possible bump in the road to approval is that United States Citizenship and Immigration Services (USCIS) could doubt the legitimacy of your marriage or the validity of your I-130 visa petition.
-In that case it may, before making any final decision, issue you what's called a Notice of Intent to Deny (NOID).
+If you're applying for a marriage-based immigrant visa or green card, one possible bump in the road to approval is that United States Citizenship and Immigration Services (USCIS) could doubt the legitimacy of your marriage or the sufficiency of the paperwork you submitted.
+In such a situation it may, before making any final decision, issue you what's called a Notice of Intent to Deny (NOID).

 A NOID is a letter issued by USCIS when the reviewing officer determines that an applicant has not demonstrated eligibility for the requested immigration benefit.
 The NOID letter lists reasons why USCIS intends to deny the case and provides a chance to overcome those concerns.
 Your NOID response is likely your last chance to convince the USCIS adjudicator of your eligibility.